eclipse-apoapsis/ort-server/config/README.md

 The interpretation of such a path is implementation-specific.
 Typically, it will reference some kind of relative path below a root folder.

-In order to uniquely identify a specific version of a configuration file, there is another property involved, the so-called *context*.
+To uniquely identify a specific version of a configuration file, there is another property involved, the so-called *context*.
 In terms of the interface, this is another string-based value class whose meaning depends on a concrete implementation.
 The idea behind this property is that there could be multiple sets of configuration files that could change over time (e.g. when they are stored in a version control system) or apply to different (staging) environments.
 A concrete implementation can assign a suitable semantic to this string value.